sjkirwan/power-outage/README.md

 |               20 |               155 |             2.2 |
 |              nan |              3621 |             2.3 |

-I believe that The MW.LOSS column is MAR
+In these two slices of the power outage dataframe it looks like when 'OUTAGE.DURATION' is high and 'PI.UTIL.OFUSA' is high 'DEMAND.LOSS.MW' tends to be missing.
+This leads me to believe that 'DEMAND.LOSS.MW' is MAR and is related to these two columns.

 # Missingness Dependency
-0.8363394331374345 differnece observed of the PI.UTIL.OFUSA if MW is missing or not this has an extremely low p values of 0.01 and can be seen by this grph
+To test this idea I perform a permuation test on 'DEMAND.LOSS.MW' and 'PI.UTIL.OFUSA' columns.
+For my test statictic I get a observed 0.8363394331374345 differnece in means of 'PI.UTIL.OFUSA' groupded by the missingness of 'DEMAND.LOSS.MW'.
+Then throuhg teh permuation test I get a p value of 0.01 so its clear that the two distributions of 'PI.UTIL.OFUSA' are different.
+This seems to make clear that 'DEMAND.LOSS.MW' is MAR.

 <iframe
   src="assets/DiffMeans_PI.UTIL.OFUSA.html"
   width="600"